4d/docs/docs/commands-legacy/describe-query-execution.md

 * A detailed internal description of the query just before its execution, in other words, what was planned to be executed (the query plan),
 * A detailed internal description of the query that was actually executed (the query path).

 The information recorded includes the type of query (indexed, sequential), the number of records found and the time needed for every query criteria to be executed.
-Y ou can then read this information using the [Get last query plan](get-last-query-plan.md) and [Get last query path](get-last-query-path.md) commands.
+Y ou can then read this information using the [Last query plan](last-query-plan.md) and [Last query path](last-query-path.md) commands.

 Usually, the description of the query plan and its path are the same, but they may nevertheless differ because 4D might implement dynamic optimizations during the query execution in order to improve performance.
 For example, an indexed query may be converted dynamically into a sequential query if the 4D engine estimates that this might be faster — this is sometimes the case, more particularly, when the number of records being queries is low.